Spring Garden Revival

 Understanding Thatch Buildup in Evanston’s Heavy Clay Soils

-Evanston’s lawns are predominantly established on heavy clay soils, such as Drummer silty clay loam, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
-The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions.
-Illinois’ humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further challenge thatch breakdown.
+Evanston’s lawns are predominantly established on heavy clay soils, with Drummer silty clay loam being a common series identified by the USDA Web Soil Survey.
+These soils are poorly drained, often alkaline (pH 7.0-8.5), and prone to compaction, which creates anaerobic conditions that slow the decomposition of organic matter.
+Illinois’ humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further challenge soil structure and microbial activity.
+Thatch—a layer of undecomposed stems, roots, and organic debris—accumulates quickly under these conditions.
 A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:

 • Increased disease pressure (e.g., summer patch, necrotic ring spot)